Pre-Health Sciences Pathway to Certificates and Diplomas

 Test and Examination Policies

 Tests must be written at the scheduled time.
-Students will receive at least one week's notice before a major test/examination and are expected to be available at the scheduled time.
-It is Pre-Health Science Pathway to Certificates and Diplomas program policy that no re-writes or make-up tests be allowed.
+Students will receive notice of test dates and times at the beginning of the semester and are expected to be available at the scheduled time.
+It is Pre-Health Sciences Pathway to Certificates and Diplomas program policy that no re-writes or make-up tests be allowed.

-Please note that some tests are scheduled outside of regular class hours.
+Please note that some tests and exams may be scheduled outside of regular class hours.
 The dates and times of such tests are usually made available to students within the first two weeks of classes, but students will be given at least three weeks' notice for such tests.
 Students are expected to be available at the scheduled time.

 Test/Examination Writing Protocol

-Accommodations in the examination procedure are made by Disability Services for students as prescribed by the Disability Services Department.
-English as a second language is not considered for Disability Services.
-No dictionary or any other accommodation will be made for ESL students.
+Accommodations in the examination procedure are made by Accessibility Services for students as prescribed by the Accessibility Services Department.
+English as a second language is not considered for Accessibility Services.
+No dictionary use or any other accommodation will be made for ESL students.

 Importance of Test and Presentation Dates